ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 # Scenario Creation

-The monoDrive Scenario Editor allows user to create their own scenarios by controlling various different aspects of AI vehicle behavior.
-By attaching the monoDrive State Sensor to a vehicle, users can save scenarios to monoDrive trajectory files that can then be used in the Replay modes of the monoDrive Simulator and Scenario Editor.
+The monoDrive Scenario Editor allows users to create their own scenarios by controlling various different aspects of AI vehicle behavior.
+There are two types of files that can be created: the trajectory file for Replay Mode and the scenario file for Closed loop mode.

 <div class="img_container">
   <video width=650px height=480px muted autoplay loop>
     <source src="http://cdn.monodrive.io/readthedocs/scenario_editor_recording.mp4" type="video/mp4">
   </video>
 </div>

 ## Placing Vehicles in a Scene